 1. Google Chromecast

-Probably the most obvious method is via the popular Google Chromecast, which has been available since 2013.
-This is essentially a tool for streaming media—or your phone’s display— direct to a TV.
-The Chromecast has a HDMI connector and a USB power cable (most TVs have a USB port that provides enough energy to power the device), and once paired with your Android device, it is ready to use.
+Probably the most obvious method is via the popular Google Chromecast Ultra.
+This is essentially a tool for streaming media—or your phone’s display—directly to a TV.
+The Chromecast has an HDMI connector and a USB power cable (most TVs have a USB port that provides enough energy to power the device).
+Once paired with your Android device, it’s ready to use.

 All you need to do is use the Cast command in Android’s pull-down Quick Settings menu, or find the icon in your favorite apps.
 For instance, the mobile Chrome app has a Cast option.